dotnet/runtime/src/tools/linker/docs/error-codes.md

   }
   ```

-#### `IL2046` Trim analysis: Presence of 'RequiresUnreferencedCodeAttribute' on method 'method' doesn't match overridden method 'base method'.
-All overridden methods must have 'RequiresUnreferencedCodeAttribute'.

-- All overrides of a virtual method including the base method must either have or not have the `RequiresUnreferencedCodeAttribute`.
+#### `IL2046`: Trim analysis: Member 'member' with 'RequiresUnreferencedCodeAttribute' has a member 'member' without 'RequiresUnreferencedCodeAttribute'.
+For all interfaces and overrides the implementation attribute must match the definition attribute.

+- For all interfaces and overrides the implementation 'RequiresUnreferencedCodeAttribute' must match the definition 'RequiresUnreferecedCodeAttribute', either all the members contain the attribute o none of them.

+  Here is a list of posible scenarios where the warning can be generated:

+  A base member has the attribute but the derived member does not have the attribute
   ```C#
   public class Base
   {